Flooristics, LLC

 Share Button

 Many areas are quite humid or quite dry, while others fluctuate between humid seasons and dry seasons.
-Wood flooring material is definitely affected, so installers need to acclimate the product properly.
+Wood flooring material is definitely affected, so installers must acclimate the product properly.
 Some manufacturers prefer to have their product differently.
 Wood pieces can be taken out of the boxes they come in or left inside.
 It just depends on what the manufacturer recommends.

 Filed Under: Hardwood and Laminate Tagged With: acclimate wood floor, acclimate wood flooring, moisture in wood flooring, wood floor acclimation, wood floor moisture, wood flooring acclimate